 Applicants will participate in a polygraph interview/examination as part of the selection process.
-The pre-employment polygraph examination takes place in the Polygraph Unit office at EPS Headquarters (9620-103A Avenue) or at the Recruiting Office (10177 97 Street NW).
+The pre-employment polygraph examination takes place in the Recruiting Office (11638, 142 Street NW, Edmonton).
 Applicants should arrive 15 minutes prior to the scheduled appointment.
 Allow extra time for parking, as it is in short supply around both buildings.

 Preparing for your polygraph

 Ensure you maintain a normal routine prior to attending; ie: taking prescriptions as prescribed, adequate rest, nutrition, and consume normal quantities of coffee/tea).
 The procedure takes approximately 4-6 hours.